TheJacksonLaboratory/ro-crate-isa-context/README.md

 }
 ```

-we pasted into [JSON-LD Playground](https://json-ld.org/playground/) again, and now can see there are 9 triples
+Paste the file content into [JSON-LD Playground](https://json-ld.org/playground/) again, and now can see there are 9 triples
 ![ISA Context](img/isa_context.png "ISA Context")

 ## How the ISA context increases the linkable data
-When a parser extracts the triples from JSON-LD, it needs to map terms to the IRIs, which the context.
+When a parser extracts the triples from JSON-LD, it needs to map terms to its definition, which is the context.
-Contexts can either be directly embedded into the document (an embedded context) or be referenced using a URL.
+Contexts can either be directly embedded into the document (an embedded context) or be a remote URL.
-When I add the ISA context URL into the "@context" section of  "ro-crate-metadata.json" JSON-LD file, We expanded
+When I add the ISA context URL into the "@context" section of  "ro-crate-metadata.json" JSON-LD file, We added the
-ISA context so more data will be understandable by the parser.
+schema information for these ISA data so more data will be understandable by the parser.

-There are three types of context to make the ISA data more parsable:
+Our ISA context helps ISA data parsing in three ways:
 - Use uppercase ISA model objects to match the entry has the "@type" defined, such as "@type": "Study"
 - Use lowercase ISA model objects to match the fields which use the lower case, such as the "investigation":"uri" in the study object
-- expanded term definition Manually define mapping for the fields which are not ISA object type such as "submissionDate", "annotationValue", using the same
+- Define context terms based ISA schema definition for the properties in ISA data object such as "submissionDate", "annotationValue"
-as in ISA schema definition

 ## Experiment
 To see how much more information we can get, we take 240 "ro-crate-metadata.json" files and use